Hartenfels: Hartenfelser Kopf Windfarm

-In the summer of 2006, 12 Enercon E-70 wind turbines were installed on the Hartenfelser Kopf.
+In the summer of 2006, a wind farm of 12 Enercon E-70 wind turbines were installed on the Hartenfelser Kopf.
 These supply roughly 12,500 households, making it one of the biggest windfarm projects in a forest that has ever been built in the Federal Republic.
 Four of the turbines stand within Hartenfels’s limits.

 Regular events

 In January, in honour of the community’s patron saint, Anthony, whose feast day is 17 January, two concerts are held by the community’s music club on two consecutive weekends.
 On the Burgberg (“Castle Mountain”), the yearly music festival Rock am Turm is held at Whitsun.
 At Christmas, a lit, real fir tree (Tannenbaum in German) up to 8 m tall is put up on top of the castle tower.
 The kermis in Hartenfels is usually held on the first weekend in July.

 Choirs, clubs, etc.

 The community is enriched by a music club with many members, a likewise popular volunteer fire brigade, a Möhnenverein (roughly, “Foolish Women’s Club” – it is an organization devoted to the yearly Carnival festivities) with a men’s ballet, as well as a church choir.